aximgeo/tech-blog/InReview/slap/slap.md

 C:\maps\map3.mxd published successfully
 ```

-Navigating to our REST service endpoint, you should see:
+Now if you navigate to your REST service endpoint, you should see:

 ![slap1](slap1.png)